-For safety reasons, for protection of the camera and users, use certified power supplies only.
+For safety reasons, for protection of the camera and users, use certified power supplies (Low power supply according IEC 62368-1) only.
 Please refer to specifications for your camera model.
-Appropriate power supplies can be ordered at SVS-VISTEK GmbH.
+Appropriate power supplies can be ordered at SVS-Vistek GmbH.